Wsrxgh/As1-Web-service/README.md

 Docker Compose installed on your system

-Ensure you have the all of working source files in your project directory.
+Ensure you are in the right directory.

 ### Steps to Launch the Services
-Navigate to the directory containing your docker-compose.yml file and run the following command:
+Navigate to the directory named 3.1,  run the following command:
 ```bash
 docker-compose up --build
 ```